 Thomas was appointed to School Council in July 2018 and is Chairman of the School Heritage Committee, and a member of both the Building & Grounds and Engagement & Fundraising Committees.
 He is a Specialised Banking Manager – Transactional Banking with the National Australia Bank.
 Prior to joining NAB, he specialised in the account management of ASX200 listed companies for Westpac’s Institutional Bank.
 He is the youngest member of school council, having graduated from Trinity in 2006.
 He currently sits on the OTGA Committee and is the OTGA Nominee on the School Council.

 Jane Kupsch was appointed to School Council in July 2018.
-She is a member of the Engagement & Fundraising Committee, and the Governance Committee, and has been the coordinator of the Junior School class representatives.
-Jane is a partner in Piper Alderman’s national dispute resolution team and is a commercial litigation specialist.
+She is a member of the Engagement & Fundraising Committee and the Governance Committee, and has been the coordinator of the Junior School class representatives.
+Jane is a partner in Kennedys’ commercial dispute resolution team and is a commercial litigation specialist.
 Her areas of expertise include directors’ duties and governance.
 She is also Chairperson of the Law Institute of Victoria Commercial Litigation Advisory Committee.
 Jane has two sons who currently attend Trinity Grammar School, Kew.

 Dr Sumone Chakravarti